SoCal 4th of July fireworks: Where to watch

 Here's a list of July 4th events around Southern California, organized by county.
-Most celebrations are happening on Saturday, July 4, though some span several days.
 From our ABC7 family to yours, Happy Fourth of July!

 LOS ANGELES COUNTY